vonnieda/eink_price_tag_base_station/README.md

 This is the software being used: https://github.com/atc1441/E-Paper_Pricetags

 It doesn't compile as it is now due to library dependencies, and I updated it to fix a few issues.
-I'll push that up soon.
+I'll push my fixed version up soon.

 # Process